microsoft/Odyss-e-de-Teams/README_en.md

 ![64](https://user-images.githubusercontent.com/57418005/148473407-e15ba56f-5d00-40fb-a15e-941d73b3f77e.png)

 50. Open the "Azure App Service" application freshly installed.
-51. Login with your Microsoft account.
+51. Rigth-click select the folder Prod and "Deploy to Azure App Service" Login with your Microsoft account.
 52. Your App service will appear and suggest "OdysseyTest" or (the name you chose).
 Right-click on the application.
 53. Click on "Deploy to Web App".